torbjkri/ComputerCraft/README.md

 # ComputerCraft
-Collection of all files for the ComputerCraft mod in Minecraft
+Collection of all files for the ComputerCraft mod in Minecraft.
+Created by Blimpen and Wubster